Smart Guide for buying property stress-free in Costa Rica

 Discuss the advantages and disadvantages of incorporating or owning property in your name.

 ALWAYS hire a surveyor when buying raw land or a property that’s not a condominium.
 A surveyor should check all boundaries before you purchase.
 Your realtor or attorney can for sure recommend a surveyor who knows the area well.

 14. Real Estate Developers

 Watch out now, don’t believe promises.
-Read my blogs about buying from a real estate developer first.
+Read my blogs about buying from a real estate developer first and pre-construction purchases.
 Do your homework, if you’re interested in buying property stress-free.
 Don’t call me when you’re in trouble, please.

 15. Emergency checklist